Laurel wreath: Architectural and decorative arts motif

 The laurel wreath is a common motif in architecture, furniture, and textiles.
 The laurel wreath is seen carved in the stone and decorative plaster works of Robert Adam, and in Federal, Regency, Directoire, and Beaux-Arts periods of architecture.
 In decorative arts, especially during the Empire period, the laurel wreath is seen woven in textiles, inlaid in marquetry, and applied to furniture in the form of gilded brass mounts.

 Alfa Romeo added a laurel wreath to their logo after they won the inaugural Automobile World Championship in 1925 with the P2 racing car.

 As used in heraldry

 Laurel wreaths are commonly used in heraldry.
-They may be used as a charge in the shield, around the shield, or on top of it like an annular form.
+They may be used as a charge in the shield, around the shield, or on top of it.

 Wreaths are a form of headgear akin to circlets.

 In heraldry, a twisted band of cloth holds a mantling onto a helmet.
 This type of charge is called a "torse".
 A wreath is a circlet of foliage, usually with leaves, but sometimes with flowers.
 Wreaths may also be made from oak leaves, flowers, holly and rosemary; and are different from chaplets.
 While usually annular, they may also be penannular like a brooch.

 In the Society for Creative Anachronism, laurel wreaths are reserved for use in the arms of a territorial branch, which are required to include one or more.

+Film publicity

+Laurel wreaths are used by motion pictures to indicate recognition by film festivals.

+Prestigious film festivals often receive thousands of submissions with only a handful of slots available for as low as a 1% acceptance rate at top tier festivals, while smaller festivals will have better odds at around 10%.
+Film buyers, distributors, and critics know that film festival programmers are hired for their taste and ability to curate a program that its audiences trust, and for a film to be selected to show at those festivals can validate a relatively unknown filmmaker as one they believe is worth watching.

+Independent films without recognizable actors or studio films seeking art house credibility will advertise the selection and screening by festivals by placing laurels with the recognition given by the festival on their key art, however the predominance of festivals means that there are also unscrupulous festivals with high submission fees and guaranteed rewards that offer desperate filmmakers the ability to claim selection by said festival.

+Veteran filmmakers know that even if well they are already known, the recognition of a prestigious festival for a premiere will often serve to provide valuable earned media to drive viewers to the box office.